ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-step-functions.md

 The max execution time is 1 year with the ability to implement human interaction and approval.
 Strangely, Step Functions does NOT integrate with Mechanical Turk.

-Step Function has several optimized integrations with Lambda, Batch, ECS, DynamoDB, SNS/SQS, EMR/Glue/SageMaker, and the SDK and can be invoked using the `StartExcution` call from SDK, API, Lambda), or from API Gateway, EventBridge, CodePipeline and StepFunctions.
+Step Function has several optimized integrations with Lambda, Batch, ECS, DynamoDB, SNS/SQS, EMR/Glue/SageMaker, and the SDK and can be invoked using the `StartExecution` call from SDK, API, Lambda), or from API Gateway, EventBridge, CodePipeline, and StepFunctions.

 ## Task types
 There are 4 types of Tasks: